rmastand/MODProducer/README.md

 ## Usage Instruction

-You're supposed to follow the following steps inside a VM you've created as instructed [here](http://opendata.cern.ch/VM/CMS "CERN Open Data Portal").
+All of the code relating to this GitHub should be run inside of a Cern Virtual Machine, which can be found [here](http://opendata.cern.ch/VM/CMS/2010 "CERN Open Data Portal").
+For this example, use the CMS 2010 VM; for analysis on other data sets, you may need to use the CMS 2011 VM.

+Within a terminal on the VM:

 ### Preparation